Study And Practice What A Buddha Taught

 And Those New To The Buddha’s Direct Teachings

-If you are a new visitor to my website or a practicing “Buddhist” beginning to develop an understanding of the direct teachings of the Buddha, let me tell you what you can find here.
-The focus of my teaching is on the Buddha’s original teachings as preserved in the Pali Canon.
+If you are a new visitor to my website or a practicing Buddhist beginning to develop an understanding of the direct teachings of the Buddha, let me tell you what you can find here.
+The entire focus of my teaching is on the Buddha’s Dhamma as preserved in the Sutta Pitaka, the second book of the Pali Canon.

-Much of modern Buddhism presents adaptations and accommodations to the Buddha’s original teachings that are contradictory to these teachings and often lead to confusion.
-If you have found Buddhist teachings difficult to understand or practically apply and integrate into your life, you will find the Buddha’s direct teachings accessible and entirely practical.
+Much of modern Buddhism relies on adaptations, accommodations, and embellishments to the Buddha’s original teachings that often contradict what an awakened human being taught.
+This leads to further confusion, deluded thinking, distraction, and continued stress and suffering.
+If you have found modern Buddhist teachings somewhat irrelevant, difficult to understand, or practically apply and integrate into your life, you will find the Buddha’s direct teachings entirely relevant, easily accessible, and immediately practical.

-The Pali Canon is a collection of books recounting the direct teachings of the Buddha over the course of his teaching career.
-An article on the authenticity of the Pali Canon and how that authenticity has been maintained is here: The Pali Canon.
-An explanation of how the many modern Buddhist “religions” developed is included in this article.
+It is the Sutta Pitaka, the second book of the Pali Canon, that preserves an authentic account of the forty-five-year teaching career of this extraordinary man.
+An article and recorded talks on the authenticity of the Pali Canon and the remarkable story of how authenticity has been maintained is here: The Pali Canon.
+Included in this article is an explanation of how the many modern Buddhist “religions” developed

 The Buddha consistently describes his deeply profound teachings in very simple terms: “I teach the arising of suffering and the cessation of suffering, nothing more.”
 (See “Paradox and the Dhamma”)

-Shamatha-Vipassana meditation is the meditation the Buddha taught as the eighth factor of the Eightfold Path.
-Practiced within the framework of the Eightfold Path, Shamatha-Vipassana meditation will develop a tranquil and well-concentrated mind and develop the insight necessary to put aside all of the distractions of the modern world.
-Instructions for beginning a shamatha-vipassana meditation practice and a guided shamatha-vipassana podcast is here: Shamatha-Vipassana Meditation
+Jhana meditation is the meditation method the Buddha taught as the eighth factor of the Eightfold Path.
+Practiced within the framework of the Eightfold Path, Jhana meditation will develop a tranquil and well-concentrated mind supporting the refined mindfulness necessary to integrate the Eightfold Path into one’s life.

-Metta is a word that means “good will” or “loving-kindness” and incorporating Metta Intentional Meditation can be a great support in putting aside harsh judgments of self and others and assist in calming your mind.
+Metta is a word that means “goodwill” or “loving-kindness” and incorporating Metta Intentional Meditation can be a great support in putting aside harsh judgments of self and others and assist in calming your mind.
 Metta can be practiced in addition to shamatha-vipassana.
-Instructions and a guided Metta meditation is here: Metta Intentional Meditation

-Here is a talk that introduces the Buddha’s direct teachings and includes a brief history of the Buddha and sangha discussion: Introduction to the Dhamma
+Here are talks and a video that introduces the Buddha’s direct teachings and includes a brief history of the Buddha and sangha discussion: Introduction to the Dhamma

 If you are in the Frenchtown, New Jersey area, please join us at one of our weekly classes.
 Additional information on my weekly classes is here: Weekly Classes